 See the trend?
 Feature phones are not going away – and providing mobile broadband on them is a great move.
 Hopefully, we shall see other 4G feature phones show up across all emerging markets in a little while.
 Seeing as Nokia branded phones are back in the market, this is a segment of phones that they should get into. iTel too.

 The Reliance Jio 4G feature phone is expected to cost just INR 1,299.
 That is approximately USD 20 or NGN 6,000.
-Not bad for 4G LTE internet access.
+Not bad for 4G LTE internet access on a basic cell phone.
 Not bad at all.